Will work from home outlast virus? Ford's move suggests yes

 “I do think we’re seeing a real shift in expectations among candidates,” she said.

 Among the employees pleased by the new policy is Kelly Keller, Ford’s chemistry and material compliance manager.
 Keller, who has been working a hybrid schedule since the pandemic erupted a year ago, wouldn't want to go back to commuting to work each day.
-With her hybrid schedule, she generally works from home every other day and on the other days commutes an hour each way to a lab in Dearborn, Michigan.
+Now she generally works three days from home and then commutes for the next three workdays, an hour each way, to a lab in Dearborn, Michigan.

 Sometimes when she’s home, she gets to take her daughter to elementary school and start work a little late before finishing later in the day.